creativeprojects/resticprofile/README.md

 * You can run shell commands before or after a backup
 * Allows to start the restic process using _nice_ (not available on Windows) and/or _ionice_ (only available on Linux)

+The next version will include support for other file formats: JSON, TOML, YAML, HCL, INI, envfile or Java properties

 ## Requirements

 **resticprofile** needs python >=3.5 installed on your machine.